rockerBOO/mcp-lsp-bridge/README.md

 **Under active development** - Core functionality works today, but expect rapid improvements and interface changes.

+## Roadmap

+- Improve performance for smaller models, Qwen3-4B, quantized models
+- Improve detection and usage for LSP tools
+- Add functionality to reduce the number of tools we expose (rename, formatting may be low priority and optional)
+- Make onboarding easier with default configuration options and separate configuration options that can be scripted (maybe like Lua to allow scripting the LSP configuration)

 ## Quick Start

 1. **Install**: Download from releases or build with `go build`